mat-s/100-days-of-code/r1-log.md

 ### Day 26: November 10, 2019
 **Today's Progress**: Today I spent some more time on preparing my song manager plugin for Wordpress.
 I defined more details about the custom post types and included first custom fields and created custom taxonomies.
 Not much progress though, but anyways, it is Sunday ;) Will do tomorrow...

+### Day 27: November 12, 2019
+**Today's Progress**: Today I researched more about CSS Grids and React to combine it with a headless Wordpress for my Song Manager project.